SreekarPisupati/Song-recommendation/README.md

 Can provide personalized recommendations.

-4. Bleeding Edge: Deep Learning Approach
+4. Bleeding Edge: Deep Learning Approach.
 This approach leverages deep learning techniques to recommend songs.
 It involves training neural networks on user-song interaction data to capture complex patterns and preferences.

 Features: